 27 Post reporting date events

 On 19 September, Europa announced it had identified two large prospects in the Irish South Porcupine Basin.
 On 27 September it was announced that the Holmwood planning appeal had been dismissed.
-The Company is considering future steps with the licence.
+A contestation if being considered.